 Welcome to the Division of Space Life Sciences (DSLS) at USRA Houston.
 As part of a non-profit entity, DSLS has the mission to support NASA and other Federal entities by conducting and managing research that addresses the risks to humans before, during, and after space exploration.
-DSLS provides high profile scientists, physicians, collaborators, and science managers to the NASA Space Life Sciences Directorate and the Human Research Program (HRP).
+DSLS provides high profile scientists, physicians, collaborators, and science managers to the NASA Human Health and Performance Directorate Human Research Program.
 Additionally, DSLS conducts and hosts major science meetings, seminars, and workshops.
-The full-time scientist team is made up of 36 scientists from many disciplines within life sciences.
+The full-time scientist team is made up of 16 scientists from many disciplines within life sciences.
 DSLS provides an excellent working environment for collegial intellectual exchange.

 Dr. Neal R. Pellis, Director